bds-ailab/common_corruption_benchmark/README.md

 ## How to Use the Benchmark
 We provide a basic example on how to estimate the robustness of an ImageNet classifier with the benchmark.
-This code can be adapted to your need by using your own test set and your own classifier constructor.
+This code can be adapted to your own test set and your own classifier constructor.
-The test can be launched with the following command:
+The basic example can be launched with the following command:
 `python3 get_mCE.py PATH_TO_THE_TEST_SET_FOLDER`

 We use the mean CE metric to evaluate the robustness of neural networks.